-Following their post on the recent International Women’s Day march, Monika Winarnita and Gavin Height report on the Women’s March Jakarta, held on 27 April, which saw even greater numbers turn out for action against sexual violence.
+Following the recent International Women’s Day march, the Women’s March Jakarta, held on 27 April, saw even greater numbers turn out for action against sexual violence.

 The 2019 legislative elections were marked by a growing backlash against gender activism, influenced by the rise of religious identity politics.
 Resistance to feminism is nothing new in Indonesia but of concern to activists has been the increase in anti-feminist discourse by female candidates, many of whom campaigned against the proposed bill on the elimination of sexual violence.
 The election period also saw a group of conservative women launch the “Indonesia Without Feminists” social media campaign, which framed feminism as western and blasphemous.

 With this as a backdrop, thousands gathered in Central Jakarta for the third annual Women’s March Jakarta on 27 April, with the theme of #beranibersuara, or #daretohaveavoice.
 The march has grown in size every year, with an estimated 4,000 people taking part this time, double the number who marched in 2018.

 In previous years, Women’s March Jakarta was held in early March to coincide with International Women’s Day but this year organisers decided to postpone it until after the election to prevent it being “politicised”.
 While what the marchers were doing was a political act, they felt there was a risk of provoking a backlash against feminism and sexual and gender minorities during the campaign period, which would draw attention away from the very political issues they were fighting for.
 A smaller International Women’s Day (IWD) march went ahead regardless on 8 March, and did not face significant resistance.
 Many ended up participating in both marches.